 Can other organizations Participate in Project Play 2020?

 Yes!
 A select number of motivated organizations will be invited to join the Advisory Group as the initiative continues to evolve.
-We will also look to invite other organizations to join Project Play 2020’s broader coalition -- "Project Play Champions" -- by aligning efforts with the initiative, with its 20-20 vision of what good looks like in youth sports and belief that achieving this vision depends on mutually reinforcing actions by many groups.
-Program details will be released in early 2018.
+We will also look to invite other organizations to join Project Play 2020’s broader coalition – "Project Play Champions" – by aligning efforts with the initiative, with its 20-20 vision of what good looks like in youth sports and belief that achieving this vision depends on mutually reinforcing actions by many groups.
+Project Play Champions details were released in early 2018.